SupM1cho/portfolio/README.md

 2. Open the `README.md` or the Jupyter notebook file inside for a full explanation.
 3. Run or examine the code directly on your local machine or in Google Colab if provided.

-## 📬 Contact

-Feel free to reach out if you'd like to discuss any project, provide feedback, or collaborate:

-- 📧 Email: [your.email@example.com]
-- 💼 LinkedIn: [linkedin.com/in/yourusername]
-- 🌐 Portfolio Website: [yourwebsite.com]

 ---

 > *"Data is a precious thing and will last longer than the systems themselves."* — Tim Berners-Lee